-Standard user enrolment UI does not use following methods directly, developer needs to describe all possible UI enrolments actions via
+The standard user enrolment UI does not use the following methods directly, so developers need to describe all possible UI enrolments actions via

 enrol_plugin::get_user_enrolment_actions().
 It is very important to obey these restrictions in all externallib methods!

-The following methods describe allowed modifications for each enrolment instance:
+The following methods describe the allowed modifications for each enrolment instance:

 enrol_plugin::allow_enrol()- True means other code may call

 enrol_plugin::enrol_user(), false means only plugin may enrol users.
-Each plugin is responsible for implementing own UI for enrolment see enrol_plugin::get_manual_enrol_link().
+Each plugin is responsible for implementing its own UI for enrolment.
+See

 enrol_plugin::allow_unenrol_user()- Is other code allowed to unenrol everybody from one instance or one specific user?
 True is required for course reset and manual user unenrolment.

 enrol_plugin:allow_manage()- Return true if plugin allows manual modification of user enrolments from other code.
-False is usually returned from plugins that synchronise data with external systems, otherwise the manual changes would be immediately reverted.
+False is usually returned from plugins that synchronise data with external systems, otherwise the manual changes would be reverted immediately upon synchronisation.